lake-wg/authz/draft-ietf-lake-authz.md

 * SS - the selected cipher suite, which is the (last) integer of SUITES_I.
 * G_X - the ephemeral public key of U
-* ENC_ID - the encryption of the device identifier ID_U, contained in the Voucher_Info field of the EAD item with ead_label = TBD1 (with minus sign indicating criticality)
+* ENC_U_INFO - the encryption of (1) the device identifier ID_U and (2) the optional OPAQUE_INFO field, contained in the Voucher_Info field of the EAD item with ead_label = TBD1 (with minus sign indicating criticality)

-W verifies and decrypts ENC_ID using the relevant algorithms of the selected cipher suite SS (see {{reuse}}), and obtains ID_U.
+W verifies and decrypts ENC_U_INFO using the relevant algorithms of the selected cipher suite SS (see {{reuse}}), and obtains ID_U.

+In case OPAQUE_INFO is present, it is made available to the application.

 W calculates the hash of message_1 H(message_1), and associates this session identifier to the device identifier ID_U.
 If H(message_1) is not unique among session identifiers associated to this device identifier of U, the EDHOC session SHALL be aborted.